TERREMEMBER/znbase/docs/content/v2.1/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 ### TLS

-Enable TLS encryption for YugabyteDB, if desired.
+Enable TLS encryption for ZNbaseDB, if desired.
 It is disabled by default.
 You can enable the TLS encryption with 3 flags, explained later.
 If you have set `enabled` to true, then you need to generate root certificate and key.
 Specify the two under `rootCA.cert` & `rootCA.key`.
 Refer to  [TLS encryption docs](../../../../../secure/tls-encryption/server-certificates/) (through the `Generate root configuration` section) for how to generate the certificate and key files.

 ### YB-Master and YB-TServer

-YB-Master and YB-TServer are two essential components of a YugabyteDB cluster.
+YB-Master and YB-TServer are two essential components of a ZNbaseDB cluster.
 YB-Master is responsible for recording and maintaining system metadata & for admin activities.
 YB-TServer is responsible for data I/O.
 Specify YB-Master and YB-TServer attributes under `master`/`tserver`.
 The valid attributes are as described below.
 These two are **required** fields.

 #### Replicas